christian-konrad/chronicle-db-on-raft-thesis/src/06_conclusion.md

 - Protobuf must be married with ChronicleDB schemas
 - May infer the one from the other
 - Or may consider Avro as the source of truth for both?

+### Framework Choices

+At the time of this writing, the Hashicorp Raft implementation in Go [https://github.com/hashicorp/raft] is the most popular, reliable and supported one... due to the characteristics of the Go language and ecosystem which make Go a perfect fit for challenges in distributed systems, there is a strong advice to use this implementation if you want to start with a proven solution... plug'n'play (is it?)... extensible (is it?)

+Apache Ratis has support problems...
+Java makes it somehow inefficient (does it?), but it is very extensible and customizable (big plus) and fits 1:1 in your Java environment (as for ChronicleDB and Spring Boot)...

+### Consistency Considerations

+- As in InfluxDB, having all data replicated with a consensus protocol may be inpractical and slows down the system
+- As others are doing (Apache IoTDB), one could use different protocols for different parts of the implementation, as such for meta data/cluster management, region management, schemas, data itself...
+Maybe just use raft for meta data and have primary-copy or another approach for the data itself?
+Perhaps the user should decide this for themselves based on their consistency requirements?

 ### User Friendliness